prasad-kancharla/StockSearch/README.md

  #### (Optional) STEP 5: Open Postman and import postman collection by following the below steps
  File -> Import -> Upload Files -> select stock_search .postman_collection

+ Please use the TestStocks.xlsx as a sample excel sheet for your reference